alipay/PainlessInferenceAcceleration/flood/README.md

 ### Throughput

 Performance is measured by token/s(tokens per second) of generated tokens.
 The version of vLLM is 0.6.6.post2, we enable the chunk prefill with chunk size 2048, other parameters are the same as default.
-The model archetechure of Ling can be found in the [technical report](https://github.com/inclusionAI/Ling/blob/master/Ling_Technical_Report_V1.pdf).
+The model archetechure of Ling can be found in the [Ling technical report](https://github.com/inclusionAI/Ling/blob/master/Ling_Technical_Report_V1.pdf).

 | model    | dataset     | GPU      | vLLM | flood    | speedup |